7 ‘poorly performing’ police officials reshuffled

 Director Oscar Albayalde said one of the reasons of the reshuffle is “poor performance” of the police officials.
 He did not elaborate.

-Albayalde, however, clarified that the police officials will serve in officer-in-charge (OIC) status in their respective new assignments.
+Albayalde, however, clarified that the police officials will serve in officer-in-charge (OIC) capacity in their respective new assignments.

 Please follow our commenting guidelines.